AlinaOvod/nice-gadgets-store/README.md

   - TypeScript: A typed superset of JavaScript that adds static types.
 Provides better development experience and code quality.
   - SCSS: A preprocessor scripting language that is interpreted into CSS.
 Provides enhanced styling capabilities.
   - React Hook Form: A library for managing form state and validation, used in conjunction with React’s built-in hooks like useState, useReducer, and useContext for managing form logic and state.
-  - Fetch: A promise-based HTTP client for making API requests.
+  - Fetch: A modern, promise-based API used for making HTTP requests to interact with remote resources.

   - React Router: A library for routing in React applications.
 Enables navigation between different pages or views.
   - React Paginate: A pagination component for handling large sets of data.